The consultation period has now closed.

 Results of the consultation

-A total of 500 contributions and 74 position papers were received during the consultation process.
-For detailed results of the consultation please see the report on the results of the public consultation.
+A total of 500 contributions and 74 position papers have been received during the consultation process.
+The results of the consultation and its analysis are reported in three documents which are linked below:

 View of contributions